marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 ### List Of Must Have Vim Plugins

 Here is a list of all the plugins I decided to include and why.
 I also added the advanced configuration I used and some examples when needed.
+This list is, of course, very subjective and will depend on what you expect your editor to do for you, but I feel like it's a good starting point.

 #### Command-T